microsoft/DeepSpeed/deepspeed/autotuning/README.md

 By default, `"throughput"` is used for ranking.
 Users can set it to other metrics, e.g., setting `{"metric": "latency"}` would use latency as the ranking metric.

-Note that the performance metric used in autotuning is calculated using the timings captured within DeepSpeed foward, backward and step functions.
+Note that the performance metric used in autotuning is calculated using the timings captured within DeepSpeed forward, backward and step functions.
 The sum of these timings is less than the actual training step latency, thus the throughput metric values used by autotuning would be higher than the end-to-end throughput in training.

 ### Autotuning Resources